dimi-fn/Various-Data-Science-Scripts/BI/README.md

 ## Elements/Parts of Power BI

 1) Power BI `Desktop`: Microsoft Windows desktop application, [download-install](https://docs.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop#download-power-bi-desktop-directly)
+    * It also includes a *Query Editor* which helps you transform data for visualizations
+        * how to launch it: via PowerBI Desktop > Transform Data, or navigator window > Power Query Editor
 2) Power BI `service`: online SaaS (Software as a Service)
 3) `Mobile apps`: available on phones and tablets